himanshusah02/Netflix-GPT/README.md

 -BugFix - Signup user displayName and profile picture update -BugFix - if the user is not logged in that is not redirect to the /browse page
 - unsubscribe() to the onAuthStateChanged callback
+- use TMDB movie API and login for fetch movies data

 # Features
 - Login / Signup